What Is Root Canal Treatment and What Does It Do?

 What Is Root Canal Treatment?

 Root canal treatment (endodontic therapy) treats infection inside a tooth while preserving its outer structure.
-Instead of removing the entire tooth, the dentist carefully cleans the canals inside, disinfects them, and seals them so the tooth can continue functioning normally.
+Instead of removing the entire tooth, the dentist carefully cleans, disinfects, and seals the canals inside, allowing the tooth to continue functioning normally.

 How High-Tech Dentistry Transforms the Procedure